baobabyoo/baobabyoo.github.io/pages/students_topics/UsingTelescope_ALMA.md

 ##### 1.2.5 Technical justification

-You will need to include your **observing time requests** through the online interface at the [SMA Observer Center](http://sma1.sma.hawaii.edu/).
-The observation for **each target source** at **each array configuration** with **each receiver tuning** need an independent observing time request that states how many hours you need for that target source at that setup.
-Based on the record(s) of your observing time request, the reviewers will check whether or not you are duplicating historical or ongoing projects unnecessarily.
+You need to include your target sources and set the spectral step(s), angular resolution(s), largest recoverable angular scale(s), and sensitivity on the [ALMA-OT](https://almascience.nao.ac.jp/proposing/observing-tool/installer-page) file.
+{: .fs-2 }

+The selected spectral setups, angular resolution(s), and sensitivity also need to be explicitly explained on the ALMA-OT file.
+The quantitative needs to be quantative and comprehensive.
+Do not leave any open question in the technical justifications, e.g., if you say you need to detect your target source at 10-sigma significance, then it would be good to explain why you need it to be 10-sigma instead of 5-sigma: the former requires 4 times longer on-source integration time than the latter!
+{: .fs-2 }

+*Finally, when you design a project, you should keep in mind that the minimum length of a scheduling block (the unit of observation) is 0.5 hours (for polarization project it is 3 hours).
+Historically, not many observations were executed with longer than 2 hours' scheduling blocks.*
 {: .fs-2 }

 ### 2. Organizing observing scripts